-Since 1997, incoming freshmen at ASU have been asked to read a book as part of their orientation to Appalachian.
-By participating in the Summer Reading Program, students establish a common experience with other new students that will help develop a sense of community with their new environment and introduce them to a part of the academic life they are beginning at Appalachian.
-This program is an exciting facet in Appalachian's orientation of new students to life on our campus.
+Since 1997, incoming first-year students at Appalachian have been asked to read a book as part of their orientation to the University.
+By participating in the Common Reading Program, students establish a common experience with other new students that helps develop a sense of community and introduce them to a part of the academic life they are beginning at Appalachian.
+This program is an exciting facet of the first year experience at Appalachian.